seanturner/cms-fn-dsa/draft-turner-lamps-cms-fn-dsa.md

 and significantly faster runtimes than SLH-DSA {{FIPS205}}, an alternative post-quantum signature algorithm also standardised by NIST.
 This document specifies the use of the FN-DSA in the CMS at two security
 levels: FN-DSA-512 and FN-DSA-1024.
-See {{Appendix B of !I-D.turner-lamps-fn-dsa-certificates}}
+See Appendix B of I-D.turner-lamps-fn-dsa-certificates
 for more information on the security levels and key sizes of FN-DSA.

 Prior to standardisation, FN-DSA was known as Falcon.
 FN-DSA and Falcon